yilin-zhang/CRS/readme.md

 The current chord prediction is using third-order Markov chain.
 You can adjust the order by changing the variable `MARKOV_ORDER` in `configs.py`.

-If this is the first time running the program, run `setup.py` first.
-The program will automatically download and split the McGill Billboard dataset, and create trained machine learning model files.
-Execute `python setup.py rnn` for training RNN model, `python setup.py markov` for training Markov chains.
-The model files will be placed in `cache/` directory.
+**If this is the first time running the program, `setup.py` should be executed first.** The program will automatically download and split the McGill Billboard dataset, and create trained machine learning model files. **Execute `python setup.py rnn` for training RNN model, `python setup.py markov` for training Markov chains.** The model files will be placed in `cache/` directory.
 Run `python setup.py clean` to remove the `cache/` directory.

 **For now the trained RNN model files are not properly named, so the program won't work unless you change the value of `RNN_MODEL_PATH` in `configs.py` to the RNN model you are going to use.**